Is your pup finding it hard to stomach their food?

 Sometimes, making their food more fragrant can whet your dog’s appetite.
 Try heating up wet food, mixing dry and wet food together, or adding some warm water to their food bowl.
 Many dogs enjoy having some low-sodium broth or tuna water as well.

 If you think your dog is just being dramatic (hey, it can happen!), you might have success with the “placebo” method.
 Pretend that you’re taking your dog’s food out of the refrigerator or cooking it on the stove.
 This trick has convinced many dogs into happily gobbling up their dinner!

 Our top tip?
 We recommend switching to 100% wholesome, natural dog food made from USDA-inspected ingredients.
 Many people are shocked to learn what’s actually in their dog’s kibble and are no longer surprised that their dog isn’t eating.
 The best dog food should have a pleasant smell and contain recognizable ingredients (no “meal” or “by-products”).

 In most cases, a one- or two-day hunger strike is nothing to be concerned about.
 You should call your vet, however, if they are exhibiting any other symptoms and/or losing weight.

 A trusted vet can help steer you towards the solutions that are right for both you and your dog.

 Your Dog’s Favorite Food!

-If your dog won’t eat because of dental issues, extra snacks, or plain ol’ pickiness, give Rick’s Dog Deli a try!
+Is your dog not eating because of dental issues, extra snacks, or plain ol’ pickiness?
+Give Rick’s Dog Deli a try!

 We believe that when your dog is given a healthy meal that s/he loves, the appetite will follow.
 That’s why our meal formulations are lovingly made from wholesome, nutritious, 100% USDA-inspected ingredients in our Orlando kitchen.